 The Accounting Professional & Ethical Standards Board Limited (APESB), in collaboration with the three professional accounting bodies: Chartered Accountants Australia and New Zealand, CPA Australia, and the Institute of Public Accountants, recently published an updated Independence Guide – Fifth Edition, May 2020 (the Guide), which incorporates the changes to the code.

 Steve Keating, assistant commissioner of the ATO, says the ATO advises audit firms to familiarise themselves with the definition of “routine or mechanical”.

 “While the ATO welcomes the clarity provided by the updated Guide, we recognise there are significant changes that may be required to be made by some auditing firms, plus there is a need for guidance on what constitutes ‘routine or mechanical’ SMSF financial accounts,” says Keating.

-While the restructured Code became effective on 1 January 2020 and is mandatory for all members of the Australian professional accounting bodies, the ATO will not be enforcing compliance immediately.
+While the restructured code became effective on 1 January 2020 and is mandatory for all members of the Australian professional accounting bodies, the ATO won’t immediately enforce compliance.